Saoirse-Monica Jackson: Early life

-Jackson was born in Derry in November 1993.
+Jackson was born in Derry on 24 November 1993.
 She split her time growing up in Derry and Greencastle, County Donegal, where her parents ran a village pub.
-After obtaining GCSEs and A-Levels at St Cecilia's College in Derry, she trained in acting at the Arden School of Theatre in Manchester.
+After obtaining GCSEs and A-levels at St Cecilia's College in Derry, she trained in acting at the Arden School of Theatre in Manchester.

 Career

 Jackson's television debut came in 2016 when she landed the role of Sasha in Harlan Coben's The Five, appearing in four episodes.
 In 2016, she also played Curley's wife in the Birmingham Repertory Theatre tour of John Steinbeck's Of Mice and Men.
 She appeared briefly in the final episode of 2017 BBC One drama series Broken.
 In 2018, she portrayed Shena Carney in a West End production of The Ferryman at the Gielgud Theatre.

 Jackson made her debut as Erin Quinn in the Channel 4 sitcom Derry Girls in the show's first episode, airing on Channel 4 on 4 January 2018.
-Her performance was well received and, in turn, saw her nominated for the IFTA Gala Television Award for Best Female Performance.
-She portrayed the role for three series until the conclusion of the show in May 2022.
+Her performance saw her nominated for the IFTA Gala Television Award for Best Female Performance.
+She portrayed the role for three seasons until the conclusion of the series in May 2022.

-She appeared in an episode of The Great British Bake Off: Festive Specials.
+She was the overall winner in the 2019 episode of The Great Christmas/Festive Bake Off.

 On 26 June 2020, she and her fellow Derry Girls co stars performed a sketch with Saoirse Ronan for the RTÉ fundraising special RTÉ Does Comic Relief.
 All proceeds from the night went towards those affected by the COVID-19 pandemic.

+In 2025, she played the role of Cheryl Crawford, wife of Davey Crawford (portrayed by Stephen Walters), in the BBC One Liverpool-based gangster television series, This City Is Ours (2025).

+Personal life

+Jackson became engaged to Scottish DJ Hector Barbour, known professionally as Denis Sulta, in 2023.
+They married in a Celtic-themed ceremony in County Kerry in August 2025.